defiant00/dnd/README.md

     * Oakenbeard was an insult since his arcane abilities were looked at negatively, but he has long since moved past that and accepted it
       * "wood can be stronger, more flexible. where stone might shatter, wood holds and remains strong"
     * makes regular trips to Talsworth
-    * has a large gnarled wooden staff almost as tall as he is
+    * has a large gnarled wooden staff almost as tall as he is, topped with an onyx stone with the wood wrapped around it
     * neutral good
     * wants: to help others, to eliminate prejudice (especially towards the arcane)
     * fears: that he may be too dangerous, and that he might hurt others
+  * Matthew, the human wizard and Oakenbeard's scribe
+    * always at the ready with a small notebook and remarkable memory
+    * takes brief notes on his own about anything he deems noteworthy for Oakenbeard
+  * ?, the half-elf rogue and Oakenbeard's thieves' guild liason
+    * is formally employed by the Arcana Illuminata as an escort
+    * helps Oakenbeard by acquiring things for him, and coordinating with the thieves' guild

 ## To Do